6 Swimming Pool Rules To Teach Your Child

 By Varsha Venkatesh

 It is no secret that many children love being in and around water.
-Whether it is a swimming pool or a beach, children are instinctively drawn to water.
-However, there are certain precautions to take and rules for children to follow, before splashing about.
+Whether it is a beach or a swimming pool, kids are instinctively drawn to water.
+However, there are certain water safety precautions to take when around water bodies.
 To begin with, teaching children how to swim is essential and will ensure their safety.
+It is also important to teach children about the swimming pool safety rules and regulations to follow when learning to swim.

 But that is not the only benefit that swimming provides.
 Swimming also helps stimulate the senses of young children and enhances brain and emotional development.
 It makes them strong and flexible, and increases stamina.
 Learning to swim also means that children can try a range of other water-based activities.

 Introduce your child to swimming early on so that this life skill and it's benefits will always be with them.
-It is not only a fantastic sport to maintain physical health, it also improves the quality of life.
+It is not only a fantastic sport to maintain physical health, it also improves the quality of life in general.

 According to Siddharth C, a lifeguard and a swimming coach from Chennai, “It is natural for your child to be anxious about staying afloat.
 It is crucial to take a gradual and loving approach while getting your child to practise swimming skills.
 This is because children must enjoy being in the water in order to overcome their fears.”